 1999-2000 Residency 1 Playwright

 María Irene Fornés was born in Havana, Cuba, and first came to New York City in 1945 at the age of 15.
 Her first play, Tango Palace, was produced in 1963.
-Since then, she has written more than three dozen works for the stage.
+Since then, she wrote more than three dozen works for the stage.

-Ms. Fornés conducts playwriting workshops in theaters and universities in the United States and abroad.
+Ms. Fornés conducted playwriting workshops in theaters and universities in the United States and abroad.
 From 1973-79, she was the managing director of the New York Theatre Strategy.
-Since 1981, she has been Director of the INTAR (International Arts Relations) Hispanic Playwrights-in-Residence Laboratory, a national program to stimulate and develop writing abilities of Hispanic playwrights.
+Since 1981, she was Director of the INTAR (International Arts Relations) Hispanic Playwrights-in-Residence Laboratory, a national program to stimulate and develop writing abilities of Hispanic playwrights.